martkaa/VisCo-DeckManagement/README.md

 # Deck Management Program
 This program is a solution to the problem Deck Management of Cargos, which myself and Vetle Chyba Nordstad worked on summer 2021 on behalf of VisCo.
-The essence of the problem is to place as many cargos to as optimal locations as possible.
+The essence of the problem is to place as many cargos to as optimal locations as possible on a set of lay down areas (LDAs) on a platform.

 ---
 ## Input and output